Qidian213/Ranked_Person_ReID/README.md

 - Last stride

 ## Loss function
 1. "ranked_loss", SoftMax(LS) + w*RLL, results as "Results".
-For RLL I use [Ranked List Loss for Deep Metric Learning](https://arxiv.org/abs/1903.03238), what the difference is I set the max distance of two feature to ALPHA.
+For RLL I use [Ranked List Loss for Deep Metric Learning](https://arxiv.org/abs/1903.03238), and made some modifications.

 2. "cranked_loss", SoftMax(LS) + w*RLL(kmeans), before compute RLL i use kemeans to cluster features to help find hard samples.
 Now I can only get same performance to ranked_loss, so not report results.